compsoc-edinburgh/betterinformatics-files/README.md

 ## Generate test data
-To generate test data, connect to the running container with `visdev connect  visdev-community-solutions` and then run `python3 manage.py create_testdata`.
+To generate test data, connect to the running container with `visdev connect  visdev-community-solutions` and then run `./manage.py create_testdata`.
 Note that this will drop all tables in the database.

+## Test the backend
+Each django app has its own tests.
+To run them, connect to the running container with `visdev connect  visdev-community-solutions` and then run `./manage.py test`.